Jxck/utf8-encoding/README.md

 and also open test/index.html in your browser and see console.

 ## for TypeScript

 use [utf8-encoding.d.ts](./utf8-encoding.d.ts)

 other types which this scripts depends on are in [types](./types) directory.

+## branch

+build js in release branch and add tag with semver, will publish to npm and bower.

 ## License